SUGGESTIONS, TIPS, AND GUIDELINES

-- If you were not selected in past years, re-evaluate your qualifications and application package.
+- If you were not selected in prior years, re-evaluate your qualifications and application package.
 Be certain that you make academic progress in the next term, earn the highest GPA possible, and make any necessary adjustments in your application process, then reapply the next year.

 - Do not assume that because you have received a scholarship previously, that you will automatically receive another award.
-Some students make the error of assuming that they will not have to be as careful filling out their application package when applying the second or even third time around.
+Some students make the error of assuming that they will not have to be as careful filling out their application package when applying the second or third time around.

 - Be aware that there are new students competing for scholarships.
 You must present a high quality package each year to be awarded another scholarship.

-The only way for the recommendations to become a part of your application is for the recommenders to respond to the e-mail/link requests generated from the electronic application.
+The only way for the recommendations to become a part of your application is for the recommenders to respond to the e-mail/link requests generated from the online application.
 Separate recommendations will not be accepted (paper or e-mail).
 If you have previously attended Park University then at least one of the recommenders must be a Park University professor.
 The other recommender can be a professor/teacher, employer/supervisor, coach or counselor.
-If you are a transfer student the first recommender must be a professor from your previous school.
+If you are a transfer student, the first recommender must be a professor from your previous school.
 If you are a first time freshman then your first recommender must be a high school teacher.

 - Have at least one other person review your application package, and supporting documents, including your Personal Statement.